Nagasaki Port, the blooming Nanban (or Namban) trade and Christianity

 Territory Map of Federal Lords in 1551

-Matchlock guns revolutionized the style of warfare
+Guns revolutionized the style of warfare

 Continuous fire at Nagashino Battle

 During that era, Japan consisted of numerous small warring states, each vying to expand its territory.
 Among these ambitious samurai, one particularly resolute figure stood out - Oda Nobunaga (1534~1582, 織田信長).
 Driven by his surreal vision of unifying the nation through military power, Nobunaga permitted Christian missionary work while importing significant quantities of firearms and their essential raw materials, including niter and lead.
-Later, in 1575, this proved a momentous victory for Nobunaga against his formidable adversary, the Takeda clan, at the Nagashino Battle.
+Later, in 1575, this proved a momentous victory for Nobunaga against his formidable adversary, the Takeda clan, at the Battle of Nagashino & Shitaragahara.
 The strategic implementation of matchlock guns, utilizing continuous fire supported by a substantial stock of gunpowder, played a pivotal role in securing his triumph.
 Indeed, the ability to sustain a relentless barrage without depleting ammunition played a vital role in his victory, and this advantage was made possible through his engagement in the Nanban trade with merchants.

 Territory Map of Federal Lords in 1575